sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/bhaugolikaviShayAH/Location_of_Lanka_Split_1.md

 From Janasthana Rama went to the Krauncha forest.
 Hereabout is Kenjuva, an offshoot of the Vindhyas.
 It may be identified with Krauncha.

-In Sabari [dialect](# "Aboriginal Names in the Ramayana by G. Ramdas Iyer, B. A. Journal of the Behar and Orissa Research Society, March, 1925")Jaitan means a place below the mountains just as Lanka means a high mountain.
+In Sabari dialect[^17]Jaitan means a place below the mountains just as Lanka means a high mountain.
 It is not difficult to hold that Janasthana, which was in forest, was with no habitation, as otherwise its meaning might imply the Sanskrit form of Jaitan.
 It was the advance post of Ravana's army (III-20, 22).
 Mr. Ramdas maintains that in Sabari dialect Dandaka means a place full of water.

+[^17]: "Aboriginal Names in the Ramayana by G. Ramdas Iyer, B. A. Journal of the Behar and Orissa Research Society, March, 1925"

 Lanka itself was on the top of a peak known as Trikuta (V-1-2).
 It is to be identified with a peak on Amarakantaka.
 According to Rai Babadur Hiralal, there is a peak called Amrakuta(a place with mango trees) on the Amarakantaka.
 It would not be difficult to identify the other two peaks as Salakuta (Sal trees) and Madhukuta(Mahua trees).
 Within seven miles of Amarakantaka, there is a place Sabari Narayana, called after the hermit of that name mentioned in the Ramayana (III-4, 45).
 When Rama was on his way to and near Pampa or Kishkindha he met Sabari Narayana.

 A striking phonetic similarity is to be seen between the names Salakatankata, the family name of Ravana and Amarakantaka.
-The inhabitants of these parts call themselves [Ravana-vamsis](# "Imperial Gazetteer, Vol. XII, p.
-323.")and a song on Hanuman's exploits is sung with great zest by them.
+The inhabitants of these parts call themselves Ravana-vamsis[^18]and a song on Hanuman's exploits is sung with great zest by them.
 That part of the Vindhya range in which the Amarakantaka lies, is called the Kaimur range.
 There are traces of old habitations of men.
 In its caves are drawings of great antiquity.
 This region, therefore, seems to have been connected with aborigines, and the tradition of Lanka may be traced to them.

+[^18]: "Imperial Gazetteer, Vol. XII, p.
+323."

 There now remains the difficulty about the sea.
-In Sanskrit, according to [Mr. Nundolal Dey](# "Ibid., Vol; XVI. p.
-275. I. H. Q., December, 1928.")the word Sagara includes a lake, a sea or an ocean.
+In Sanskrit, according to Mr. Nundolal Dey[^19]the word Sagara includes a lake, a sea or an ocean.
 In these parts there are many lakes which are called Sagaras.
 Rai Bahadur Hiralal asserts that in some of these lakes pearls are found (Journal of Hindi Sammelan, Vol. 14, 5).

+[^19]: "Ibid., Vol; XVI. p.
+275. I. H. Q., December, 1928."

 Now the question remains as regards the tribes of Vanaras, monkeys, which inhabited the land betweenJanasthana and Lanka,and the Rakshasas who lived beyond.
 That these two tribes had brotherly relations may be gathered from the mention in the Ramayana that Hanuman the companion of Sugriva, introduced his name to Ravana, as that of a brother (V-2,51).
 It is said that Vanaras had a tail.
 Apart from the fact that in medical works evidence is available of men having tail, Mr. T. C. Hudson. in his "*Naga Tribes of Manipur*" describes a costume in which such a tail is added.
 The Rakshasas too had different sorts of costumes (e. g., the ten heads of Ravana).
 I have avoided any reference to the last canto of the Ramayana as it is held to be an interpolation.
 Nor has any reference been made to the date of the Ramayanic events, which preceded the Mahabharata War by about a thousand years.